Shortly after our first wedding anniversary

 We went through the application process

-And Finley received SDR surgery in November!
-We know this is the next chapter of her young life.
+We know this is just the beginning to the next chapter of her young life.
 This surgery cost $50k and traditionally insurance does not cover it.
-We had to travel across country and stay in a hotel nearby.
-There was greater risk of "blood clots" if you choose to fly too soon after surgery, so we hoped to raise enough to afford renting an RV so we can keep her comfortable during the 25 hour drive.
-That and we had to be missing work, my husband and I are both commission only so being gone almost half of a month is a very scary thing for us, it would be incredible to not have to add financial stress.
+We traveled across the country and stayed in a nearby hotel- they worked out a great rate with us (they do for all of Dr. Park’s patients).
+There was greater risk of "blood clots" if we chose to fly a week after surgery, so we hoped to raise enough to afford renting an RV so we could keep her comfortable during the 25 hour drive.
+That and we missed work, my husband and I both work on commission only, so being gone almost half of a month is a very scary thing for us, it was incredible to not have to add financial stress.

 Dare to Dance Challenge

-My girlfriend, Brittany, came up with the idea to fundraise using a Dare to Dance Challenge Campaign.
+My girlfriend, Britty, came up with the idea to fundraise using a Dare to Dance Challenge Campaign.
 (Think ALS ice bucket challenge.)
-We hit the ground running with it, and so far it's been so successful!
+We hit the ground running with it, and it was extremely successful!
 It led us to raise $45k in two weeks!
-We've seen amazing videos, even some from the Kings, Lakers, Perez Hilton, the KTLA news crew, and the famous twins from ABC's The Bachelor.
-We have had to pinch ourselves quite often the last few weeks that everyone is dancing for our girl!
+I still cry when I think about it, which is often.
+Strangers helped us, they HELPED FINLEY!
+We've seen amazing videos, even some from the Kings, Lakers, Perez Hilton, the KTLA news crew, and the famous twins from ABC's The Bachelor, and hundreds of entries from all over the world.
+We have had to pinch ourselves that everyone was dancing for our girl!